cybercharly1988/kubernetes-demo/README.md

 # kubernetes-demo
-files with many demo information to create lbs using minikube and kubectl
+files with many demo information to create labs using minikube and kubectl